JuliaPhylo/PhyloNetworks.jl/docs/readme.md

 ## to make a local version of the website

+generally: to see deprecation warnings, add the option `--depwarn=yes`.

 ```shell
 julia --project=docs/ -e 'using Pkg; Pkg.instantiate(); Pkg.develop(PackageSpec(path=pwd()))'
 julia --project=docs/ --color=yes docs/make.jl